 As they say, “time flies when you’re having fun”.
 And what a fun wild ride we’ve had.
 A quarter century ago, $2,000 of savings and a $4,000 loan from an ag-minded Vermont church made possible our first nervous debut of fresh chèvre in the milk house on the farm in Brookfield.
 We sold first at farmers’ markets, then to food coops and French chefs.
 Back then, fresh chèvre, so popular today, was a dazzling exotic foreign delicacy for American palates.

-Today, more than 25 years later, we are humbled.
+Today, almost 30 later, we are humbled.
 We have won more than 100 national

 and international awards.
 Our butters and cheeses populate some of the most prestigious cheese boards in America.
 But what makes us proudest perhaps is that we have sustained a team of family farms and creamery artisans.
 Together we thrive making simply great cheese for discerning, appreciative eaters, home cooks and discriminating chefs alike.